valasek/timesheet/README.md

 I would love your help!
 Before submitting a PR, please read over the [Contributing](CONTRIBUTING.md) guide.

+To help you to get started you can read how to [run the Tinmesheet from the source](https://github.com/valasek/timesheet/wiki/Run-the-Timesheet-from-the-source).

-Here's a couple of areas that could use some love:
+Here's a couple of areas that need some love:

 * **Import/Export plugins** - do you like functionality but want to integrate with your company billing SW?
 Create an issue and if you can submit PR.
-* **Javascripts** - I'm no JS wizz, I'm sure the Javascript code in ui/src could be improved/simplified/tested.
-* **Documentation** - Typo?
+* **Javascripts** - I'm no JS wizz, I'm sure the Javascript code in ui/src could be improved/simplified/tested. * **Documentation** - Typo?
 Does something not make sense?
 Could it be worded better?
 Please help!
 * **Test Coverage** - Would love to get coverage over 80%, fontend and backend.

 # Standing on the shoulders of giants